S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Scenario_One.md

 ### Summery of logging data flow

 1. Client interacts with server such that logs are generated.
-Modify the server or daemon to use the same file path as defined by `--named-pipe-name` option for output of it's logs.
+Modify the server or daemon to use the same file path as defined by `--enc-pipe-file` option for output of it's logs.

-1. Written data to named pipe is read by Bash loops contained in customized script copy defined by `--copy-save-name` option.
+1. Written data to named pipe is read by Bash loops contained in customized script copy defined by `--enc-copy-save-path` option.

 1. Using public key defined by `--output-parse-recipient` option, every data block read by the script copy will be encrypted.
 Note this script is capable